 Greentree Festival

-Located in Kirkwood Park, the Greentree Festival is a time-honored tradition.
+Want to branch out?
+Pining for new experiences?
+Head to the Greentree Festival, a time-honored tradition in Kirkwood Park.
 The first festival was held in 1961 to replace drought-stricken trees in Kirkwood, and today, the family-friendly event features a parade, food, entertainment, arts and crafts and contests.
 While you’re here, check out the folklife festival, where more than 40 artisans – from blacksmiths to frontierspeople and rope-makers to weavers – demonstrate their crafts and display their wares.

 Fright Fest